RichardMorris/SingSurfGPL/README.md

 * Parameterised surfaces defined by a 3D vector expression in two variables. e.g. a cross-cap

            [x,x y,y^2];

 * Intersection of surfaces with sets defined by an equation.
 Can be used to calculate non-polynomial curves.
+For example a super ellipse

+			pow(abs(x/a),p)+pow(abs(y/b),p)-1;

+* Clipping, part of a surface inside a set define by an implicit equation

+			min(min(min(xh-x,x-xl),min(yh-y,y-yl)),min(zh-z,z-zl));

 * Mapping from R^3 to R^3 defined by 3D vector equation in three variables. e.g. a rotation

 		   [cos(pi th) x - sin(pi th) y,sin(pi th) x + cos(pi th) y,z];

+* Vector Fields, including unoriented vector field, and binary differential equations

+* Integral Curves

+* Colourise: sets the colour of a surface depending on an expression

+* Extrude: produces surfaces of revolution and similar surfaces which depend on a curve and an equation.
+Can be used to produce families of curves.

+Several of these models have versions where the equation of another curve or surface can be used as part of the definition

+* Generalised Mappings where the equation depends on another surface.
+For example projection of a curve onto a surface.
+The Gauss Map or Focal Surface

-* Intersections where the equation depends on the definition of another curve or surface. e.g. The profile of a surface
+* Generalised Intersections where the equation depends on the definition of another curve or surface. e.g. The profile of a surface, or parabolic lines

+			// The profile of a surface
 			N .
 [A,B,C];
 			N = diff(S,x) ^^ diff(S,y);

-* Mappings where the equation depends on another surface.
-For example projection of a curve onto a surface.
+* Generalised Clipping: eg the part of 	surface contained inside another already defined implicit surface

+* Generalsied colourise: colour by Gaussian or mean curvature

+* Generalised Extrude: eg tangent developable of a curve, or envelope of normals

+* Generalised Vector Fields: eg. Principle directions

+* Generalised Integrals Curves: e.g. principle curves

+There are some more specialised modules

+* Ridge Integsections: curves which depend on a surface and a vector field, for example the ridges of a surface

 * Intersections where the equations depends on a pair of curves.
 For example the pre-symmetry set of a curve.

 * Mapping where the equation depends on a pair of curves.
 For example the Symmetry set.

+* Projective varities: algebraic surfaces defined in real projective space, with options for sterographic projections and rotations in 4D

 ## Requirements